By: M. Ellis, Sports Information Student Assistant

 Q: What motivates you?

-Q: What are your hopes for this cross country season?
+Q: What are your hopes for this Basketball season?

-Q: Finally Coach Scanlon, how would you describe your experience at Bay Path College?
+Q: Finally Coach Toner, how would you describe your experience at Bay Path College?